monero-project/monero-site/_i18n/en/resources/user-guides/verification-windows-beginner.md

 This is a beginners guide for the Windows operating system and will make use of GUIs almost exclusively.
 It will walk you through the process of installing the required software, importing the signing key, downloading the necessary files, and finally verifying that your binary is authentic.

-**Important note:** Even if the text of this guide is updated, the screenshots are still showing the process using Fluffypony's details.
-Just follow the guide and keep in mind that when a screenshot is showing *fluffypony*, it actually refers to *binaryfate*.

 ## Table of Contents

 ### [1.
 Gpg4win Installer](#1-using-gpg4win-installer)